Becoming a Psychologist Without a Psychology degree

 Summary Of Options

 Essentially if you wish to work as a Chartered Psychologist but do not have a psychology degree you have two main options.
-You can either enrol on a formal programme of study offered by various UK universities or opt to take the BPS' own qualifying examination.
+You can either enrol on a formal programme of study offered by various UK universities or opt to undertake one of the BPS' independent route qualifications.
 Both options will involve a considerable amount of additional study and cost.
 If you pass using either method you will then be eligible to undertake further study and training to gain the final qualifications needed to work as a Chartered Psychologist.

 Hi, I'm 45 years old.
 I've been a bricklayer all my life and can lay bricks faster than anyone else in our street.
 I like the idea of changing careers now and becoming a psychologist and doing hypnotism and stuff like that.
 I have a couple of books from the library and a dark suit.
 When I wear the suit I feel like a psychologist.
 Is there anything else I need or is this enough?